plone/training/transmogrifier/pipeline.rst

 In this section you will:

 * Learn about the structure of the migration package
-* Customize the pipeline for your site
+* Learn the purpose of each step in the provided pipeline
-* Write custom blueprints

 Terminology
 -----------